kamranahmedse/smasher/README.md

 # Smasher - Smash your directories

-> Turn your directory structure to array, Json, ~~XML or YML~~ and vice versa.
+> Turn your directory structure to Json, ~~XML or YML~~ and vice versa.

-## What?
+## Introduction

-Smasher is a utility that lets you **get a JSON, array, ~~XML or YML~~ representation from your directory structure**, or **use the specified representations to create the directory structure**
+Smasher is a php utility that lets you **get a JSON, ~~XML or YML~~ representation from your directory structure**, or **use the specified representations to create the directory structure**

-When you *smash* a directory, all the subdirectories, files, symlinks are converted to the representation that you need and when you *build*, the representaion is processed to create the specified structure i.e. directories, files and symlinks are automatically created.
+When you *smash* a directory, all the subdirectories, files, symlinks are converted to the representation that you specify and when you *build*, the representaion is processed to create the specified structure i.e. directories, files and symlinks are automatically created.

 > ..all the subdirectories, files, symlinks are converted to the representation that you need ...and back